 Midwives are highly trained, board certified health care practitioners who provide comprehensive prenatal care as well as care during labor, birth and the postpartum period.
 Our practice also provides well person gynecological and contraceptive care, pre-conception and fertility counseling, and intrauterine inseminations.

 The midwifery model of care is a collaborative family-centered empowering model of pregnancy care that focuses on providing patients with individualized care uniquely suited to their specific physical, mental, emotional and cultural needs.

 We work in New York State where midwives are independent practitioners.
 We order and interpret diagnostic tests and ultrasounds.
 We also have DEA licenses and can prescribe medication.

 CNMs (Certified Nurse Midwives) are trained nurses (RNs) and also have a master’s degree in midwifery.
-Abby and Gina both have the CNM certification with master’s degrees from Yale and Columbia respectively.
+Abby, Gina and Ellen all have the CNM certification with master’s degrees from Yale and Columbia respectively.

 The countries with the best maternal and infant health outcomes (Canada, the Netherlands, the United Kingdom) use midwives as the default health care providers for pregnancy!

 Why should I choose your practice?

-- We are a two-midwife practice.
+- We are a three-midwife practice.
 This means you will receive highly personalized care and will know the person that attends the birth of your baby very well!

 - We limit ourselves to 8 patients due per month which allows us to be well rested and fully present for you during your visits as well as your labor and birth

 - Limiting our patient load also allows us to offer longer appointments (75 minute long first visits, 30 minute revisits) and not overbook our office days, so no long waits for appointments